live-by-unix/Ali/README.md

 # Ali
 A passion project.
-Documentation coming soon.
+Nice.
+Try it out.